adarshramakrishna/geeksforgeeks/README.md

 The code in this project is licensed under Apache License, Version 2.0.
 See the license [here][8].

+## Random Reading Site

+If you are interested in reading some random posts from [geeksforgeeks.org][1] to have something to think about when feeling bored, head to [gfgreader.info][9].

 ## Authors

 Jing Zhou, gnijuohz at gmail.com.